-Computing Resources include 4 Dell workstations equipped with CD-RW drives and ZIP drives.
-Access to the library's web site, online catalog, electronic resources, Internet, e-mail, Maple, MS Word, Excel, Access, Powerpoint, Front Page, EndNote, and Photoshop is provided.
+Computing Resources include 5 Dell workstations.
+Access to the library's web site, online catalog, electronic resources, MatLab, Mathematica, Maple, MS Office, EndNote, and Photoshop is provided.

 Workshops covering a variety of databases and other electronic products are offered each semester by the Science & Engineering Libraries.
 They are targeted specifically to Penn's sci-tech researchers and are excellent introductions for new users, as well as being great refreshers for familiar resources.